jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 Isn’t input and output much more complicated than expected.
 The general meaning is understandable, but what it means on an object oriented level could be very complex.
 I really think it is something for Advanced Command topics.

-I can talk about Reference In, but when you assign the object to a parameter, and the value is supposed to be accessible, it doesn’t mean, that you will read the value directly in the command.
+I can talk about Reference In, but when you assign the object to a parameter, and the value is supposed to be accessible, it doesn’t mean, that you might read the value directly in the command.
 You may very well read it somewhere in a deep sub-command.

 This whole theory about how something becomes input or output should just be saved for Advanced command topics.
 And things like Reference In and all that, are just not as simple as suggested.